-My name is Matthew Davey; a father, a loving partner, the founder of dotBunny, the founder of the PTBO Game Jam, and streamer on Twitch.
+My name is Matthew Davey; a father, a loving partner, the founder of dotBunny and the PTBO Game Jam.
 You might also know me better by the alias, Reapazor.
-I live in the beautiful city of Peterborough, Ontario, Canada and work as an indie game developer.
+I live in the beautiful city of Peterborough, Ontario, Canada and work as a game developer internationally.

-My obsession with programming started in the mid 90s, which sparked my first successful games industry startup GameDaemons in 2002.
-I continue to work in and around the video game industry on many popular titles, with over 130 shipped projects.
-I hold positions on many educational institutes’ advisory boards, and enjoy giving back to the community wherever possible.
+My obsession with programming started in the mid-90s, which sparked my first successful games industry startup GameDaemons in 2002.
+I continue to work in and around the video game industry on many popular titles, with over 135 shipped projects.
+I’ve held positions on many educational institutes’ advisory boards, dabbled in education and enjoy giving back to the community wherever possible.

 dotBunny is very much an indie game development studio, and we are owning it.
 While I wear many hats inside the company, I still see myself as a video game developer.